evilnick/plakar.io/content/posts/2025-07_04/index.md

 With our new Notion integration, you can now:
 - Import your Notion pages as versioned snapshots
 - Maintain a local copy of all your Notion content
-- Restore your work back to Notion, when needed

 All using the same Plakar tooling you already know and love 💜